-The Tawny Nurse Shark (Nebrius ferrugineus) is a marine (saltwater) reef shark – a cartilaginous fish.
+The Tawny Nurse Shark (Nebrius ferrugineus) is a marine (saltwater) reef shark – a cartilaginous fish – in the Ginglymostomatidae family.
 It is not a bony fish.
 Cartilage is elastic tissue, like the human ear and the human nose.

 The Tawny Nurse Shark has a long cylindrical grey-brown body with a broad, flattened head.
 It has pointed-tipped dorsal fins (back fins) and narrow pectoral fins.
 Its eyes are small and far apart, on each side of its head (not in the front of its face).
 It has a pair of long, thin barbels (protuberances) near its nostrils.
 It has a small mouth with overlapping fan-shaped teeth that have a small sharp point.
 It has four or five gills on each side of its body so that it can breathe (like fish).